fus3d/fus3d-chonky/README.md

 <img src="Images/Fus3d-Chonky-Wiring-1.jpg" width="400" />

+## Keyboard I'm using a more conventional QWERTY layout keyboard with
+customizations for tmux and nvim as desired.
+My main keyboard is a dactyl manuform so many of the keymappings will be taken from that.
+Keymaps are uploaded but are currently incomplete.

 ## OS
 The system runs Manjaro Sway on a 4Gb Raspberry Pi 4.
 The Sway interface which mirrors i3 functionality fits very well the corne keyboard.
 The trackball